axelvanherle/imgConvolutionCuda-C/README.md

 # imgConvolutionCuda-C

-A program written by Axel Vanherle, Sem Kirkels and Nathan Bruggeman in C using CUDA that manipulates a image using convolution.
+An application written by Axel Vanherle, Sem Kirkels and Nathan Bruggeman in C using CUDA that manipulates a image using convolution.

 ### What is it?